 A good way to speed up the hair repair process when it is damaged due to bleaching is to regularly use natural oils:

-coconut oil, olive oil, jojoba oil, argan oil, etc. to keep your hair moisturized and nourished.
+Such as: coconut oil, olive oil, jojoba oil, argan oil, etc. to keep your hair moisturized and nourished.
 Or our very own hair growth serum.

 Apply the natural oil on your hair and scalp and massage gently.
 Leave them to work on the hair and scalp for some time and then rinse or wash it off using a mild shampoo.